waiwera/waiwera/doc/user/setup_minc.rst

 * each fracture cell and the first matrix cell inside it
 * each matrix cell and the next matrix cell inside itself

 but not between matrix cells that are inside different fracture cells.
-Flow in the rock matrix is locally one-dimensional.
+Flow within the rock matrix is locally one-dimensional.
 Generally permeabilities are low in the matrix cells, but high in the fracture cells.

 .. figure:: minc.*
            :scale: 67 %